 Thankfully, with the South Beach Diet, you can explore a wide variety of tasty salad blends, with recipes for every step of the way.
-On the South Beach Diet, you are advised to eat five servings of non-starchy veggies per day, and you’ll discover how being creative with salad additions provide a wealth of opportunities to make meeting those daily requirements delicious.
+On the South Beach Diet, you are advised to eat three servings of non-starchy veggies per day, and you’ll discover how being creative with salad additions provide a wealth of opportunities to make meeting those daily requirements delicious.

 Try these tasty salad toppings for a (much!) more enticing bowl of greens:

 Chicken is a protein source, sure to add some savory satisfaction to your greens.
 And it’s so incredibly versatile!
 Try it grilled, smoked or roasted.
 It’s a blank canvas, so start painting.
 The more your chicken pops with exciting seasonings, the more your salad will burst with flavor.
 With the South Beach Diet, a typical serving of chicken is three ounces, which adds up to approximately 25 grams of protein.